Vegan london guide

 428 Kingsland Road, Haggerston

-First thing - go book a table.
-Done?
-Okay, read on.
-Club Mexicana (from Camden Market fame) have taken up residence at this cosy bar on Kingsland Rd, serving all vegan Mexican inspired small plates paired perfectly with the brilliant cocktail list.
+This cosy bar on Kingsland Rd, serves up all vegan Californian inspired small plates paired perfectly with their equally brilliant cocktail list.
 You're going to want to order one of everything so it's a good idea to go with some friends to share the feast.

 Victoria Park (Also Brick ln and Columbia rd for bakery only)